adamgf/react-native-opencv3/README.md

 If you would like to contribute to react-native-opencv3 please e-mail me at: adamgf@gmail.com

-Thanks to @jackychanfox for contributing.
+Thanks to @jackychanfox and @jslok for contributing.

 ## Apps that use react-native-opencv3